Aidar5/nattoeng/docs/source/book/19_ssh_telnet/netmiko.rst

 * goes into configuration mode,
 * then passes all commands
 * and exits configuration mode
-* •	depending on device type, there may be no exit from configuration mode.
+* depending on device type, there may be no exit from configuration mode.
 For example, there will be no exit for IOS-XR because you first have to commit changes

 ``send_config_from_file``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Method ``send_config_from_file`` оsends commands from specified file to configuration mode.
+Method ``send_config_from_file`` sends commands from specified file to configuration mode.

 Example of use: